kreauniv/comp308/source/dispatch.rst

-However, instead of introducing a new symbol ``sym+`` for our extended notion of addition, we can replace the earlier definition of ``+`` to mean what the new ``sym+`` means because ``sym+`` also deals with the case of ading up ordinary numbers.
+However, instead of introducing a new symbol ``sym+`` for our extended notion of addition, we can replace the earlier definition of ``+`` to mean what the new ``sym+`` means because ``sym+`` also deals with the case of adding up ordinary numbers.

 .. code:: racket